MicrosoftDocs/PowerShell-Docs/reference/3.0/PSWorkflow/About/about_InlineScript.md

 the workflow process, remove the InlineScript value from the OutOfProcessActivity property of the session configuration, such as by using the New-PSWorkflowExecutionOption cmdlet.

-For more information, see [How to Run Windows PowerShell Commandsin a Workflow](https://technet.microsoft.com/en-us/library/bb978525).

 ## EXAMPLES